cheald/salt-cloud-provider-vcloud/README.md

 ==========================

-Salt Cloud Provider for VMWare vCloud Directors (5.1) for Salt Cloud ( >= v2014.1.0, the integrated salt cloud rather than the standalone component)
+Salt Cloud Provider for VMWare vCloud Directors (5.1) for Salt Cloud ( >= v2014.1.0 and <=v2015.8.1, the integrated salt cloud rather than the standalone component)

 Features
 --------